 The Connect Card is the official Bridgewater State University identification card.
-Students, faculty, staff and other campus community members are eligible to obtain Connect Cards.
-Students must be registered for classes and provide a photo ID (such as a driver's license) in order to obtain a card.
+Students, faculty, staff, and other community members are eligible to obtain Connect Cards.
+Students must be registered for classes and provide a photo ID (such as adriver's license) to obtain a card.

 These systems help ensure that only faculty, staff, students, and guests with proper authorization are allowed to enter university facilities.
-Individuals found on university property without a legitimate purpose are directed to leave campus; failure to comply with a warning will result in arrest for trespassing.
+Individuals found on university property without a legitimate purpose are directed to leave the property; failure to comply witha warning will result in arrest for trespassing.

-POLICY ADDRESSING SECURITY CONSIDERATIONS USED IN THE MAINTENANCE OF CAMPUS FACILITIES
+POLICY ADDRESSING SECURITY CONSIDERATIONS USED IN THE MAINTENANCE OF UNIVERSITY FACILITIES

 Bridgewater State University is committed to maintaining a safe physical campus.
-The campus is maintained in a manner that minimizes hazardous conditions, by providing well-lit walkways and parking areas.
+The university is maintained in a manner that minimizes hazardous conditions, by providing well-lit walkways and parking areas.
 Additionally, BSUPD works closely with Facilities Management to promptly address malfunctioning door locks, burned out lights or other issues relating to physical security.